MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 - From the main menu of the HoloLens device UI.
 - View the LED close to the power button (for a 40-percent charge, you should see at least two solid LEDS).
+    - When the device is charging, the battery indicator lights up to indicate the current level of charge.
+The last light will fade in and out to indicate active charging.
+    - When your HoloLens is on, the battery indicator displays the battery level in increments.
+    - When only one of the five lights is on, the battery level is below 20 percent.
+    - If the battery level is critically low and you try to turn on the device, one light will blink briefly, then go out.
 - On your host PC, open File Explorer and look for your HoloLens 2 device on left side under **This PC**.
 Right-click the device, and select **Properties**.
 A dialog box will show the battery charge level.

    ![A HoloLens 2 properties screen shows battery change level](images/ResetRecovery2.png)

 If the device can't boot to the startup menu, note the LED appearance and device enumeration on the host PC.
 Then follow the [troubleshooting guide](https://docs.microsoft.com/hololens/hololens-troubleshooting).
-If the state of the device doesn't match any of the states listed in the troubleshooting guide, do the *hard reset procedure* with the device connected to the power supply, not to your host PC.
+If the state of the device doesn't match any of the states listed in the troubleshooting guide, do the [hard reset procedure](hololens-recovery.md#hard-reset-procedure) with the device connected to the power supply, not to your host PC.
 Wait at least one hour for the device to charge.

 ## Reset the device

-Under certain circumstances, you may have to manually reset the device without using the SW UI.
+Under certain circumstances, you may have to manually reset the device without using the software UI.

 ### Standard procedure
 1. Unplug the Type-C cable to disconnect the device from the power supply or the host PC.